 There are many programs specially designed for youth in Manitoba to help develop their skills, assist in their family, health, or educational needs, and provide many avenues for recreation and growth.
 Many of these are government-sponsored or led by not-for-profit, community-based, or charity organizations.
 The support services encourage them to use their time and energy in productive endeavors.

 Youth development programs

-- Aboriginal Youth Mean Business – This site lists down a range of services from Entrepreneurship Manitoba to support young Aboriginal entrepreneurs.
+- Aboriginal Youth Entrepreneurship Program – This site lists down a range of services from Entrepreneurship Manitoba to support young Aboriginal entrepreneurs.

 - Young Entrepreneurs Program – this program offers a grant to cover business start-up costs and capital expenditures for young people interested in starting a full-time, viable business.

 - After School Leaders – This is a program for kids in inner-city high schools in Winnipeg to explore their interest in a career in the arts, science, technology, sports, and communication.

 - Bright Futures Program –Provides program funding for community-based organizations for projects such as career exploration programs (Career Trek and Panam) and others that keep children in school.

 - Volunteers in Public Service – Enables individuals to gain job experience through placement in career-related positions within provincial government departments and agencies on a volunteer capacity.

 - (NEEDS) – This Settlement Provider Organization (SPO) offers programs designed specifically for newcomer youth.
 It has a Youth Mentorship program that has workshops, recreational activities and individual mentorship to teach kids life skills and prevent them from being involved in criminal activities.
 It also has Employment Skills Training to prepare high school students when they enter the world of work; Introduction to Canadian Education which prepares them for their new school, and the Youth After School Program which has educational, recreational, skills development, and English language building components.
 (Other SPOs with youth programs are listed in the Community Resources section below).